SpendNode Rating

 Jupiter processes more swap volume on Solana than any other protocol.
 In January 2026, the team launched a virtual Visa card that converts USDC to USD at a 1:1 rate on deposit - no slippage, no fee - and lets you spend that USD balance at any Visa merchant worldwide.

 We verified the two-issuer fee structure directly from Jupiter's official documentation.
-In this review, we cover the real FX costs, QR Pay economics, and who benefits most.
+In this review, we cover the real FX costs, the new rewards math, QR Pay economics, and who benefits most.
 The card is issued by two regulated partners.
 Rain covers the Americas (including 34 US states), Africa, Middle East, and parts of APAC.
 Rain charges 1% FX on non-USD payments and has no spending limits.
 DCS covers Singapore, South Korea, Japan, Vietnam, Malaysia, Taiwan, Australia, Thailand, and the Philippines.
 DCS charges 1.8% FX with a $50,000 daily limit and $990,000 annual limit.
 Your issuer is determined by your country of residence at KYC - you cannot choose between them.

 Both issuers charge 0% on USD payments.
 The card uses credit-card infrastructure on the Visa network, which means higher merchant acceptance, smoother refunds (3-4 business days), and standard Visa chargeback protections.